ENSF614-Project/ENSF-614-Term-Project/README.md

 ## To run the frontend
 1. Ensure you are in the correct directory: `cd MovieTheaterApp`
-1. To ensure all of the packages are installed: `npx expo install`
+1. To ensure all the packages are installed: `npx expo install`
 1. To run the program: `npx expo start`
 1. Once the program is running, specify `w` to open the project in a web browser.

 ## To connect to the database
 1. Ensure that you've run the backend, as that should create the database `ENSF614PROJECT`